Home>Uncategorized>Free Winter Events in Washington DC, Baltimore and Northern Virginia

 Free Winter Events in Washington DC

 Head to the Smithsonian’s National Museum of Asian Art for a full day of fun to celebrate the Lunar New Year!
-On Saturday, January 21st, events will include live performances, cooking demonstrations, guided tours of exhibits, and more.
+On Saturday February 3rd, events will include live performances, cooking demonstrations, guided tours of exhibits, and more.
+Can’t make it in person?
+Request a virtual tour of the National Museum of Asian Art collections here!

 Improve your well-being this New Year with the National Museum of Asian Art’s free Meditation and Mindfulness sessions!
-From January 27th through June 30th, these free 30-minute virtual sessions will help you find inner peace.
+These free 30-minute virtual sessions will help you find inner peace.
 All sessions are held on Fridays at 12 pm and led by DC-based meditation teachers.

 Spark!
 Lab is open from 11 am to 4 pm on select dates throughout winter and spring at the American History Museum.
 Geared towards children ages six to twelve, this exciting lab encourages kids to build, imagine, explore, and experiment with STEM-based materials that encourage creativity.
 Kids six and under should check out Wonderplace.
 Wonderplace is a history-themed learning space that is open on select dates as well.